ssymeonidis/noiseReduce/README.md

 ## Neural Network Architectures

-The architectures evaluated can be found in the models directory.  'png' files plot all the architecture and 'json' files can be read into Tensorflow using the 'model_from_json' function.
-The input tensor size is (40,40,3) but genModels.py can be used to change this size and make modifications to the architecture that includes changing number of layers, adding dropout layers, etc.
+The architectures evaluated can be found in the models directory.  'png' files plot them and 'json' files can be read in Tensorflow using the 'model_from_json' function.
+The input tensor size is (40,40,3) but genModels.py can be modified to change this size and to make modifications to the architecture that includes changing number of layers, adding dropout layers, etc.

 ## Training Data